 These programs and services, which suit the local context, may include:

-All children who access early childhood development programs and services will have an individualised program or service plan developed.
+All children who access ECDPs and services will have an individualised program or service plan developed.
 The individualised plan will outline the teaching focus and support that is provided to the child.

+The ECDP or service, early intervention provider and/or kindergarten will work together with the school to assist the child and their family to make a smooth transition to Prep.
 For more information about accessing an Early Childhood Development Program contact your local regional office.

-Schools that have an early childhood development program are listed in the Directory of Special Education Programs in Queensland State Schools 589K.
+Schools that have an early childhood development program are listed in the Directory of Special Education Programs in Queensland State Schools .

-This page was last reviewed on 08 Aug 2013
+This page was last reviewed on 28 Oct 2014 at 02:12PM